 Barcelona, Peralada.
 Fly at c.
 10.45am from London Heathrow to Barcelona (British Airways).
 On the outskirts of the city, the Monestir de Pedralbes is a 14th-century monastery complex with exquisite cloister arcades and frescoes.
 Drive north to the Empordà region for the first of three nights in Peralada.

-Empúries, Cadaqués, Figueres.
+Empúries, Figueres.
 Extensive ruins of Greek and Roman cities stand side by side on the coast at Empúries, the gateway to the Iberian peninsula for those civilisations.
-Along the coast, visit Dalí’s eccentric house and workshop in Cadaqués.
-Dalí also designed the museum in Figueres that houses a collection of his surrealist works and serves as his burial place.
+Drive to Figueres to visit the museum designed by Salvador Dalí that houses a collection of his surrealist works and serves as his burial place.
 Dinner at Michelin-starred Castell de Peralada.

 Girona.
 Girona has a compact medieval Jewish quarter and Gothic cathedral towering over the river.
 Important illuminated manuscripts and tapestries are displayed in the chapterhouse.
 See also the 13th-century Arab baths.
 There is some free time to explore the city further.